SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 bridges and tunnels on hosts.

-Open Virtual Networking (OVN[^ov]) is a logical abstraction layer on top of OVS, developed by the same community and became the default controller driver for Neutron.
+Open Virtual Networking (OVN[^ov]) is a logical abstraction layer on top of OVS, developed by the same community that became the default controller driver for Neutron.
 It manages logical networks insulated from underlying physical/virtual networks by encapsulation.
 It replaces the need for OVS agents running on each host and supports L2 switching, distributed L3 routing, access control and load